PA-RISC information - since 1999

 Overview

-The University of Utah was a center of early PA-RISC operating system research in the 1990s.
-The Mach microkernel was ported in Utah to PA-RISC with Mach 3 in 1991 and Mach 4 in 1994, both of which were developed in parallel to the more conservative HPBSD port.
+The University of Utah was a center of PA-RISC operating system research in the 1990s, Mach was ported in Utah to PA-RISC with Mach 3 in 1991 and Mach 4 in 1994, both of which were developed in parallel to the more conservative HPBSD port.

 Mach 3

-The Mach 3 port to PA-RISC called Mach 3/UX, from 1991 by Bob Wheeler of the University of Utah was one of the various Mach microkernel ports to PA-RISC.
+The Mach 3 port to PA-RISC was called Mach 3/UX, developed by Bob Wheeler of the University of Utah around 1991.
+It was one of the first various Mach microkernel ports to PA-RISC.
 This port was supposed to accomplish what the previous, HP-internal HP Tut project aimed for — a proper port of Mach to PA-RISC.
 The sole target system was the HP 9000/835 server.

-Ported were the Mach 3 microkernel with a proof-of-concept AT&T Unix System V kernel (personality) running as user-level server, with the Unix part originally done by CMU.
-The Mach 3/UX port never got very far, but code wound up later in Mach 4/Lites and probably MK-PA from OSF.
+Ported was the Mach 3 microkernel with a proof-of-concept AT&T Unix System V kernel (personality) running as user-level server, with the Unix part originally done by CMU.
+Mach 3/UX never got very far, but code wound up later in Mach 4/Lites and probably MK-PA from OSF.
+There were no public releases known.

-There apparently was a separate University of Utah OSF/1 on PA-RISC research project, using a Mach 3.0 microkernel and OSF/1 1.0.4 server used for threading research.
+There was apparently another, separate University of Utah research project for OSF/1 on PA-RISC with a Mach 3.0 microkernel and OSF/1 1.0.4 server used for threading research.

 ↑ up